 "We are fighting a war, 30 years in the future," the leader of these soldiers explains to the puzzled population of our planet.
 "Our enemy is not human.
 We need you to fight," she says.
 "In 11 month's time, all human beings in the future will be wiped from the face of the Earth, unless you help us."

 - Want to try Amazon Prime?
 Sign up for a free 30-day trial here.

 - Subscribe to Amazon Prime for $12.99 a month

 The only hope for survival is for soldiers and civilians from the present to be transported to the future and join the fight.
-Among those recruited is high school teacher and family man Dan Forester (Chris Pratt).
-Determined to save the world for his young daughter, Dan teams up with a brilliant scientist, (the curiously named Romeo Command) and his estranged father, Slade, in a desperate quest to rewrite the fate of the planet.
+Among those recruited is a high school teacher and family man Dan Forester (Chris Pratt).
+Determined to save the world for his young daughter, Dan teams up with a brilliant scientist (the curiously named Romeo Command) and his estranged father, Slade, in a desperate quest to rewrite the fate of the planet.

 Joining Pratt is Yvonne Strahovski, who has appeared in "The Handmaiden's Tale," "Dexter" and "The Predator" among others and JK Simmons, who has certainly seen a thing or two, appearing in both the DC and the Marvel universe, "La La Land" and the vastly underrated "Counterpart."

 There's a montage of action — much more than we saw in the teaser and it appears that Dan has to wear some kind of permanently attached device covering his entire left forearm in order to be able to time jump.
 Plus, we get a bit more of a look, albeit only a brief one, at the actual aliens that are wrecking havoc in the year 2051.
 They appear to be a cross between a mimic from "Edge of Tomorrow" and possibly a xenomorph from "Aliens," so standard extraterrestrial exterminators then.